Introduction:

-In 2023, Florida’s Turkey Point Nuclear Plant made headlines when its 95°F wastewater discharge killed 80% of juvenile mangroves in Biscayne Bay.
-This ecological disaster spotlights a hidden environmental crisis: thermal pollution – when human activities artificially heat our waterways.
+In 2023, Florida’s Turkey Point Nuclear Plant made headlines for all the wrong reasons.
+It’s 95°F wastewater discharge killed 80% of juvenile mangroves in Biscayne Bay—an ecological disaster that left coastlines weakened and communities alarmed.

-Top 5 Causes of Thermal Pollution and How They Impact Ecosystems
+The 5 Biggest Causes of Thermal Pollution (and Why They Matter)

 Thermal pollution arises from various human activities.
 Here are the top five contributors: